kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 The component will be responsible for monitoring the workloads in the Istio service mesh and restarting them as needed, based on the default configuration and overrides provided by the user.

-Because the new restarter will work on the asynchronous event-driven model, it will fetch the list of Pods from "top-to-bottom".
+Because the new restarter will work on the asynchronous event-driven model.
+That means restarter watches workloads, react on changes and reconcile them asynchronously, implementing kubernetes controller pattern.
+Additionally, it uses time-based reconciliation to regularly ensure that workloads are up-to-date with current state.

+It will fetch the list of Pods from "top-to-bottom".
 This updated behavior starts from the parent workload (Deployment, StatefulSet, DaemonSet) and then uses selectors to retrieve all child Pods to admit.
 This will greatly reduce the number of API calls and sizes of the objects to admit in single loop.
 It will also ensure that admitted workload is up-to-date with the current cache state.

-### Lifecycle of the component
+### Lifecycle of the restarter component

 To address the memory and performance issues, the new restarter component must be installed as a separate application.
 The component installation and removal will still be managed by the Istio module.